Visiting the Cirque de Mourèze

 hike to the cirque of mourèze

-A bit of geology beforehand to start
+A little geology to start with

 stroll in the cirque of mourèze